 Fast | Chart | Table | Photo |

-The 27GN750 has a fantastic response time at 60Hz.
-There's minimal motion blur with fast-moving objects, which is great news for console gamers.
-It's recommended to leave the Overdrive setting to 'Off', as there's overshoot on the other settings.
-This is a much better response time than the Dell Alienware AW2720HF.
+The 27GN750 has a good response time at 60Hz.
+There's only a bit of motion blur with fast-moving objects, which is great news for console gamers.
+It's recommended to leave the Response Time setting to 'Off', as there's overshoot on the other settings.
+It's a much better response time than the Dell Alienware AW2720HF.

 Unfortunately, the 27GN750 doesn't have a black frame insertion feature to help reduce motion blur.